-- (b) The methods and assumptions the Group used to measure fair value are as follows: The instruments the Group used market quoted prices, which was measured by the average of the highest and the lowest stock price of the day, as their fair values (that is, Level 1). - D. For the years ended December 31, 2023 and 2022, there was no transfer between Level 1 and Level 2. - E. The following chart is the movement of Level 3 for the year ended December 31, 2023:
+- (b) The methods and assumptions the Group used to measure fair value are as follows: The instruments the Group used market quoted prices, which was measured by the average of the highest and the lowest stock price of the day, as their fair values (that is, Level 1). - D. For the years ended December 31, 2024 and 2023, there was no transfer between Level 1 and Level 2. - E. The following chart is the movement of Level 3 for the years ended December 31, 2024 and 2023:

-2023 2 2022
+2024 2023

-Equit ty instruments Equity instruments
+Equity instruments Equit y instruments

-At January 1 \$ 30,710 \$ -
+At January 1 \$ 30,705 \$ 30,710

-Additions - 29,720

-Changes in foreign exchange rates (5) 990
+Changes in foreign exchange rates 2,004 (5)

-At December 31 \$ 30,705 \$ 30,710
+At December 31 \$ 32,709 \$ 30,705

-- F. For the year ended December 31, 2023 and 2022, there was no transfer into or out from Level 3.

-- G. Treasury segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
+- F. For the year ended December 31, 2024 and 2023, there was no transfer into or out from Level 3. - G. Treasury segment is in charge of valuation procedures for fair value measurements being categorized within Level 3, which is to verify independent fair value of financial instruments.
 Such assessment is to ensure the valuation results are reasonable by applying independent information to make results close to current market conditions, confirming the resource of information is independent, reliable and in line with other resources and represented as the exercisable price, and frequently calibrating valuation model, performing back-testing, updating inputs used to the valuation model and making any other necessary adjustments to the fair value.

-- 13. Supplementary Disclosures
+13. Supplementary Disclosures

-- (1) Significant transactions information

-- A. Loans to others: None.
+- (1) Significant transactions information - A. Loans to others: None.

-- B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to Table 1. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: Please refer to Table 2. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: None. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods (Individual transactions not exceeding \$100 are not disclosed.
-Additionally, the related party transactions for counterparty are not disclosed.): Please refer to Table 3. - (2) Information on investees
+- B. Provision of endorsements and guarantees to others: None. - C. Holding of marketable securities at the end of the period (not including subsidiaries, associates and joint ventures): Please refer to Table 1. - D. Acquisition or sale of the same security with the accumulated cost exceeding \$300 million or 20% of the Company's paid-in capital: None. - E. Acquisition of real estate reaching \$300 million or 20% of paid-in capital or more: None. - F. Disposal of real estate reaching \$300 million or 20% of paid-in capital or more: None. - G. Purchases or sales of goods from or to related parties reaching \$100 million or 20% of paid-in capital or more: None. - H. Receivables from related parties reaching \$100 million or 20% of paid-in capital or more: None. - I. Trading in derivative instruments undertaken during the reporting periods: None. - J. Significant inter-company transactions during the reporting periods (Individual transactions not exceeding \$1000 are not disclosed.
+Additionally, the related party transactions for counterparty are not disclosed.): Please refer to Table 2.

+(2) Information on investees

-Names, locations and other information of investee companies (not including investees in Mainland China) : Please refer to Table 4.
+Names, locations and other information of investee companies (not including investees in Mainland China): Please refer to Table 3.

-- (3) Information on investments in Mainland China None. - (4) Major shareholders information Major shareholders information: Please refer to Table 5. - 14.
-Segment Information - (1) General information
+(3) Information on investments in Mainland China

+(4) Major shareholders information

+Major shareholders information: Please refer to Table 4.

+14. Segment Information

+(1) General information